A peek at Endo International plc (ENDP): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 36.71 million shares valued at $263.61 million.
 The investor’s holdings represent 15.93% of the ENDP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 25.34 million shares valued at $181.92 million to account for 10.99% of the shares outstanding.
 The other top investors are Renaissance Technologies, LLC which holds 19.6 million shares representing 8.50% and valued at over $140.72 million, while Paulson & Company, Inc. holds 7.95% of the shares totaling 18.33 million with a market value of $131.59 million.

-The stock witnessed a -18.76% loss in the last 1 month and extending the period to 3 months gives it a 50.44%, and is 3.27% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.20% over the week and 7.81% over the month.
+The stock witnessed a -19.96% loss in the last 1 month and extending the period to 3 months gives it a 35.51%, and is -2.53% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.55% over the week and 8.01% over the month.

 Endo International plc (ENDP) Analyst Forecasts